maggarwal13/rdap-irr-support/draft-rdap-irr-support.md

 #   The SET Object Class

+rfc2622#section-5.1 defines SET objects and these can be as-set, route-set, rtr-set, filter-set and peering-set classes.
+This section aims to represent SET classes in RDAP representation.

 ##    Route Set Object Class

 ‘routeSet’ The routeSet object class is an RDAP representation of the route-set object in RPSL.